parse-community/docs/_includes/js/local-datastore.md

 await Parse.Object.unPinAllObjectsWithName('MyScores');
 ```

-Any object will stay in the datastore as long as it is pinned with any label.
-In other words, if you pin an object with two different labels, and then unpin it with one label, the object will stay in the datastore until you also unpin it with the other label.
+An Object will be kept in the datastore as long as it is pinned by at least one label.
+So an object pinned with two labels will stay in the datastore if one of the two labels is unpinned.

 ## Caching Query Results